Ole Ivar Lovaas: Criticism

-The goal of making autistic people indistinguishable from their peers has attracted significant backlash from autistic advocates.
+The goal of making autistic people indistinguishable from their peers has attracted significant backlash from autistic activists and advocates.
 Julia Bascom of the Autistic Self Advocacy Network (ASAN) has said "ASAN's objection is fundamentally an ethical one.
 The stated end goal of ABA is an autistic child who is 'indistinguishable from their peers'—an autistic child who can pass as neurotypical.
-We don’t think that’s an acceptable goal.
+We don't think that's an acceptable goal.
 The end goal of all services, supports, interventions, and therapies an autistic child receives should be to support them in growing up into an autistic adult who is happy, healthy, and living a self-determined life."
+In his article on Lovaas' background, Gjerde states that Lovaas and other behavior analysts insisted on "normality and productivity" in autistic people, citing a 1981 quote from Lovaas: "No one has the right to be taken care of, no matter how retarded he is.… [Children] have no right to act bizarrely, many professional opinions notwithstanding.
+On the contrary, you have a right to expect decent behavior from your children".

+Lovaas has also been criticized for his dehumanizing view of autistic people.
+During a 1974 interview with Psychology Today, Lovaas stated, "You start pretty much from scratch when you work with an autistic person.
+You have a person in the physical sense – they have hair, a nose, a mouth – but they are not people in the psychological sense."

 Aversives

 Lovaas is credited with popularizing the use of aversives in behavior modification, as shown in a Life magazine photo spread in 1965.

 He later admitted that they were only temporarily effective and punishments became less effective over time.
 Eventually, Lovaas abandoned these tactics, telling CBS in a 1994 interview, "These people are so used to pain that they can adapt to almost any kind of aversive you give them."